Tsuwano Shimane Prefecture 津和野

 Things to see and do in Tsuwano

-Tsuwano is a castle town nestled in a steep valley in the mountains of Shimane, near the border with Yamaguchi.
-One of many towns throughout Japan that is known as "Little Kyoto", but with a population of less than 6,000 actually has little in common with that city.
+Tsuwano is a castle town nestled in a steep, unspoilt valley in the mountains of Shimane Prefecture, near the border with Yamaguchi Prefecture.
+Tsuwano is one of many towns throughout Japan that is known as "Little Kyoto", but with a population of less than 6,000, it actually has little in common with the former capital.

-Tsuwano is a very popular tourist destination, so weekdays are more comfortable to visit, though I have always found very early in the morning to be the best time to explore.
+Tsuwano is a very popular tourist destination, so weekdays are less crowded, with very early morning being the best time to explore.

-Tonomachi, in the center of town, is the main tourist area and the main street can be found many old samurai houses, sake breweries, museums, and shops.
+Tonomachi, in the center of town, is the main tourist area and the main street has many old samurai houses, sake breweries, museums, and shops.

-The small canals running along the streets were used for irrigation, as a source of water for fighting fires, and stocked with carp as an emergency food supply in case of siege.
+The small canals running along the streets were used for irrigation, firefighting and, stocked with carp, as an emergency food supply in case of siege.
 The brightly-colored, much photographed carp now outnumber the town's residents.
 The side and back streets of Tonomachi are also well worth exploring for their preserved scenes of times that many other Japanese towns have forgotten.

-Tsuwano Minzoku Museum (Tel: 0856 72 1000) is housed in what was once a school built in 1786.
+Tsuwano Minzoku Museum (歴史民俗資料館, Tel: 080 74 0933) is housed in what was once a school built in 1786.
 This tiny folklore museum is open on weekends and public holidays only (closed weekdays) from April to November, and closed from December until March.
 Admission 200 yen.

-Tsuwano Kyodokan (Tel: 0856 72 0300) A large history museum with exhibits on regional history and famous personages such as novelist Ogai Mori, and philosopher Amane Nishi.
-Closed on Tuesdays, the museum is open daily from 8.30a.m. to 5pm.
+Tsuwano Kyodokan (津和野町郷土館, Tel: 0856 72 0300) is a large history museum with exhibits on regional history and famous personages such as novelist Ogai Mori, and philosopher Amane Nishi.
+Closed on Tuesdays, the museum is open daily from 8.30am to 5pm.
 400 yen admission.

-Shisei Kuwabara Photographic Museum (Tel: 0856 72 3171) displays the work of contemporary documentary photographer Shisei Kuwabara (b.1936), who first made a name for himself with his photographic coverage of victims of Minamata disease in 1960.
+Shisei Kuwabara Photographics Museum (sic) (Tel: 0856 72 3171) displays the work of contemporary documentary photographer Shisei Kuwabara (b.1936), who first made a name for himself with his photographic coverage of victims of Minamata disease in 1960.
 200 yen admission.
-9am - 4.45 pm
+9am - 4.45 pm.
+Closed Tuesday.

-The Anno Art Museum (Tel: 0856 72 4155) is a new, large museum dedicated to Tsuwano-born Misumaso Anno, known mostly as an illustrator of children's books, his paintings are now become more widely known.
-600 yen admission.
+The Anno Art Museum (安野光雅美術館, Tel: 0856 72 4155) is a large museum dedicated to Tsuwano-born Misumaso Anno (b.1926), best known as an illustrator of children's books, and recipient of the Hans Christian Andersen Medal in 1984.
+800 yen admission.
 9am - 5pm (last entry 4:45pm).
 Closed over New Year and the second Thursday in March, June, September and December.

 The Sekishukan (石州館（和紙会館, Tel.
 0856 72 1563）is a washi Japanese paper museum right next door to the Ogai Mori Museum and Birthplace.
 Papermaking was a major industry in Tsuwano for hundreds of years.
 There is no entrance fee, but with advance notice and a 600 yen charge visitors can take a class in paper-making.
 Dolls and other products made from the local paper are widely available at the many souvenir and gift shops around town.
 8:30am-5pm (until 4:30pm in winter).

-Tsuwano castle and town were founded in 1325 and the castle remained until the Meiji era.
+Tsuwano castle and town were founded in 1325 and the castle remained until the Meiji era of Japanese history.
 All that is left now is the stone base of the castle, but the mountaintop is open and treeless, so great views can be had over the surrounding countryside and down on the town 127 meters below.
 Footpaths head up to the castle ruins from near Taikodani Shrine.
-There is a ski-lift most of the way up for those that can't manage the climb on foot.
-One of the lesser-visited sites in Tsuwano, so not crowded.
+There is a ski-lift most of the way up for those who prefer to avoid the climb.
+This is one of the lesser-visited sites in Tsuwano, so not very crowded.